tulsee-agrawal/PalindromeCheckerApp/README.md

 ### 3)Compare both values
-If they all match → the string is a palindrome
+If they all match then the string is a palindrome

 ## Example
--Input: level
+ Input: level
--Output: true
+ Output: true
 ## Technologies

 Java